 Back at the Fremont fill in the early 1940s, home construction was just getting underway.
 Here’s a photo from 1943.

-Detail from a 1943 aerial photo, green outline added to show former gravel pit and fill area.
+Detail from a 1943 aerial photo, dashed orange added to show former gravel pit and fill area.